 - business models currently operating, as well as the risks and hazards associated with these and what to look out for when you’re considering diversifying into carbon.

-There will also be real case studies from farm businesses that are already making the transition to carbon sensitive farming – and the lessons they’ve learnt along the way.
+There were also real case studies from farm businesses that are already making the transition to carbon sensitive farming – and the lessons they’ve learnt along the way.

-The outputs and action points will be captured in a white paper to present a farmer-centric action plan.
+The outputs and action points have been captured in a white paper to present a farmer-centric action plan.